Kukkimonsuta/Odachi/README.md

 ASP.NET MVC extensions and helpers.<br />
 ❓ Internal use.
 May change outside of semver.

-## Odachi.AspNetCore.MvcPages

-Alternative way to structure MVC projects.<br />
-❗ Internal use.
-Most likely will be removed after asp.net core 2.0 with razor pages which accomplishes same goal.

 ## Odachi.CodeGen

 Base for code generators using `Odachi.CodeModel`.<br />